 You can use the info when assembling your own personal website, or just want to upload a few photos (and/or text) to a Yahoo newsgroup or wherever.
 You can convert existing photos, or learn how to use a digital camera.
 Hopefully you will also find some useful photo-taking tips on capturing machinery and projects, up close and personal.

-- digital photo files are way too big to see on the screen -- need a MUCH bigger desk for the mouse to scroll way over there;
+- digital photo files are way too big to see on the screen -- we need a MUCH bigger desk for the mouse to scroll way over there;

 - those same huge files take forever to load in the browser window;